Parallels/rq-dashboard/README.rst

       -D, --redis-database INTEGER  Database of Redis server -u, --redis-url TEXT          Redis URL connection (overrides other individual settings)
+      --sentinels TEXT              List of sentinel addresses (comma separated), in such format <host1>:<port1>,<host2>:<port2>...
+      --master-name TEXT            Only required if using sentinels.
+                                    Tells sentinel what master to query
       --interval INTEGER            Refresh interval in ms
       --help                        Show this message and exit.